Ddedalus/poetry-auto-export/README.md

 Suppose you're working on a project with CI/CD and several contributors.
 You want the CI/CD to depend on the `requirements.txt` file created by `poetry-auto-export`, but you need to make sure everyone updates the `requirements.txt` file correctly.

 To make this easy, `poetry-auto-export` puts a SHA1 hash in a comment on top of `requirements.xtx` file.
-In CI/CD you can quickly compute the has of `poetry.lock` and compare that with the comment to make sure the `requirements.txt` file is up to date without installing poetry or any other dependencies.
+In CI/CD you can quickly compute the hash and compare that with the comment without installing poetry or any other dependencies.

 Here is an example python script that does this: